MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -RemoveConditionQueryWmi

-Indicates removing the conditions of the query WMI type.
+Indicates removing the conditions of the Query WMI type.

 ```yaml
 Type: SwitchParameter